hanpfei/audio-echo/app/src/main/cpp/oboe/docs/GettingStarted.md

 Verify that your project builds correctly.
 If you have any issues building please [report them here](issues/new).

 # Using Oboe
 Once you've added Oboe to your project you can start using Oboe's features.
-The simplest, and probably most common thing you'll do in Oboe is to create an audio stream.
+The simplest, and probably most common thing you'll do in Oboe is to create an src.audio stream.

-## Creating an audio stream
+## Creating an src.audio stream
 Include the Oboe header:

     #include <oboe/Oboe.h>